 I have a friend who placed in the top ten in the Ironman competition for two years.
 I lived with her for a summer and was shocked that every night, she ate a pint of ice cream after two or three burgers.

 If you looked at her, you would never have imagined she could put so much food away.

 She wasn’t more than 120 pounds, tops.

-But she needed all that food in order to get ready to train the next day.
+But she needed all that food to get ready to train the next day.

-Once we start our regular walks and play sessions, they usually need more food once again.
+Once we start our regular walks and play sessions, they usually need more food again.

 Females typically need fewer calories per day than men do (in general) because they have a higher percentage of body fat and a lower percentage of muscle.
 (Muscle burns more calories than fat — so a more muscular person typically needs more fuel.)